 Foxpass now supports a native Windows login screen supporting Authentication and Authorization backed by our LDAP server.
+Access over RDP is also supported.
 This product is currently in beta mode and free to test by everyone.
 In the near future, this product will become a paid product.

 - Agentless Windows authentication and authorization backed by the Foxpass LDAP server.